charleskoffler/clprolf/docs/clprolf_oop_tutorials/clprolf_oop_getting_started.md

 You can think of @Agent and @Worker_agent as support annotations to help clarify and separate responsibilities in your object-oriented code.

 It’s up to you to use more of the framework later, but even at this level, Clprolf already provides clarity and structure.

+### Start Soft with Clprolf — Use @Indef_obj and @Compat_interf as Placeholders

+When using Clprolf within a traditional OOP mindset, you don’t need to classify every class or interface right away.

+In fact, if you're unsure about the role or responsibility of a class at first, that’s completely normal.

+To help you transition smoothly:

+   Use @Indef_obj for your classes when the role is not yet clear.

+   Use @Compat_interf for your interfaces until a more precise purpose emerges.

+These markers are completely neutral.
+They keep you in the OOP flow — and they allow for a clean upgrade later:

+   Once the responsibility becomes clearer,
+    just replace @Indef_obj with something more accurate like @Agent, @Worker_agent, or a declension without methods.
+    And replace @Compat_interf with @Compat_interf_version or another appropriate interface role.